In this article, you’ll learn what is coupling? Definitions, types of shaft coupling, how to use? parts, application, and diagrams.

 An increase in velocity also increases in kinetic energy.
 The fluid emerges at high velocity from the impeller, strikes on the runner blades, transfers its energy, and leaves the runner at low velocity.

 So, that’s it.
-I think you have understood everything about what is shaft coupling its working, types, and its applications, but still, if I missed something or if you have any questions to ask you comment or contact me through email I’ll respond to you.
+I think you have understood everything about “what is shaft coupling and types of coupling” but still, if I missed something or if you have any questions to ask you comment or contact me through email I’ll respond to you.

 Subscribe to our newsletter to get notification of our new articles.